Ingo Swann: Magnetometer psychokinesis tests

 More supportive sources say that Heberd supports Puthoff's version, and in the second instance, Heberd suggested he would be more impressed if Swann could stop the field change altogether.
 Heberd denies he told James Randi that he never suggested it.

 Swann recalled he heard, "Can you do that again?" from Puthoff.
 Swann said his feats frightened some doctoral candidates, claiming that two "virtually ran" from the room and one collided with a "totally visible" structure support.

 Puthoff writes Dr. Heberd suggested that the equipment must be wrong.
 The following day, it was certain the magnetometer was malfunctioning.
 "The equipment was behaving erratically; it was not possible to obtain a stable background signal for calibration."
 Therefore, the experiment was not repeated.
 Swann related this SNAFU in his book, Remote Viewing: The Real Story.
 In his CIA report, paranormal expert Dr. Kenneth A. Kress does not record anything about Heberd's malfunctioning suggestions.
 Kress writes, "These variations were never seen before or after this visit."
 Though Swann was to spend a year at SRI, in their book, Targ and Puthoff present no further data and, Swann did not mention he was involved in any other PK experiments with the magnetometer than those that occurred and were recorded on June 6, 1972.

 Immediately after, Puthoff wrote a brief paper in a draft form.
 Rather than publishing the results in a scientific journal inviting peer review, this paper was circulated hand to hand throughout research and academic institutions across the US, and Puthoff accepted invitations to speak.
 This paper caught the attention of the CIA and two agents paid a visit to Hal Puthoff at SRI and also met Swann.
-Later this paper was published as a part of a conference proceedings.
+This paper was later published as a part of a conference proceedings.